 “In spite of significant efforts in a number of countries and regions, many metal recycling rates are discouragingly low, and a ‘recycling society’ appears no more than a distant hope,” states the Recycling Rates of Metals: A Status Report, compiled by UNEP’s International Resource Panel.

-• UNEP (2011), Recycling Rates of Metals – A Status Report.
+Recommended citation: UNEP (2011).
+Recycling Rates of Metals – A Status Report.
 A Report of the Working Group on Global Metal Flows to the International Resource Panel.
-Graedel, T.E; Allwood, J; Birat, J-P; Reck, B.K; Sibley, S.F; Sonnemann, G; Buchert, M; Hagelüken, C.
+Graedel, T.E., Allwood, J., Birat, J.-P., Reck, B.K., Sibley, S.F., Sonnemann, G., Buchert, M. and Hagelüken, C.

 Picture: Freeimages/OZGUR ARI